DANIE0812/BCash/README.md

 ## Welcome! 👋

 Worked on the QR-code component challenge on Frontend Mentor.
-This was very existing and my first front-end coding challenge.
+This was very existing and my first front-end coding challenge

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.